mitchellh/vagrant-aws/README.md

    which support it.
 * `private_ip_address` - The private IP address to assign to an instance within a [VPC](http://aws.amazon.com/vpc/)
+* `elastic_ip` - Can be set to 'true', or to an existing Elastic IP address.
+  If true, allocate a new Elastic IP address to the instance.
+If set to an existing Elastic IP address, assign the address to the instance.
 * `region` - The region to start the instance in, such as "us-east-1"
 * `secret_access_key` - The secret access key for accessing AWS
 * `security_groups` - An array of security groups for the instance.
 If this